Quick Links

 For term-time pupil absences, the Education (pupil registration) (England) (amendment) Regulations 2013, which came into force on 1 September 2013, removed all references to ‘family holidays’ and ‘extended leave’ as well as the ‘notional threshold of 10 school days’ authorised absence.

 The 2013 amendments made it clear that Headteacher may not grant any leave of absence during term time unless there are ‘exceptional circumstances’.
-The regulations also state that head teachers should determine the number of school days a pupil can be away from school if leave is given for ‘exceptional circumstances’.
+The regulations also state that Headchers should determine the number of school days a pupil can be away from school if leave is given for ‘exceptional circumstances’.

 Attendance levels